The Chinese Emperor

 The Confucian doctrine of due deference to the family hierarchy requires that a person is always junior to his parents and must obey them in all things.
 This made the Dowager Empress (the mother of the Emperor even if a concubine) immensely powerful, particularly for Emperors in their youth who must obey their every wish.

 There was only one female Emperor who ruled in her own right and that was the extraordinary Tang Empress Wu Zetian.

 A Chinese Emperor could not be succeeded by an uncle, this rule helped save China from turmoil as the Emperor usually had many brothers.
 He would not usually be succeeded by a brother, but there have been notable exceptions.
-The rule was that a son, or failing that a nephew should succeed him - he must come from the next generation.
+The rule was that a son, or failing that a nephew must succeed him - from the next generation.
 When a nephew was chosen the Emperor's father was effectively sidelined and was subject to his son's rule.
 This created great difficulties particularly at the end of the Qing dynasty when a series of emperors died young.